mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/03_design_a_single_function.md

 > ## 4.
 Implement the Behaviour
 >
 > For each example you create as a test, implement the behaviour that allows the
-> method to return the right value for the given arguments.
+> function to return the right value for the given arguments.
 >
 > Then return to step 3 until you have addressed the problem you were given.
 You
 > may also need to revise your design, for example if you realise you made a
 > mistake earlier.

-Copy and fill out [this template](../resources/single_method_recipe_template.md) for each of the below exercises.
+Copy and fill out [this template](../resources/single_function_recipe_template.md) for each of the below exercises.

 ## Demonstration